ashejim/C964/_build/html/_sources/task1.md

 (task1:faq:the_rubric_is_confusing)=

-### The rubric and task directions has items not explained on this website, e.g., "security features," "interactive queries," "monitoring tools," etc. Do these need to be included?
+### The rubric and task directions cover items not on this website, e.g., "security features," "interactive queries," "monitoring tools," etc. Do these need to be included?

 The official rubric and directions were written to map the project’s elements to specific competencies.
 However, to allow for a broad range of projects its language is necessarily also broad.
 For more specifics, we recommend referring to the guidelines on this webpage and the [Task 2 template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ERGxhsNfkbhEutlkXVFITMQBPOmWlkVx1p5H0UisvnBesg?rtime=3q_Efs-u2kg).
 Following the official directions *will* meet all the requirements, but be aware that some items might not be applicable to your project or be inherently met by other items.
 For example, in part C: